labs12-should-i-live-here/backend/README.md

 "errno": 19,
 "code": "SQLITE_CONSTRAINT"
 },
-"message": "This username is not available.
-Please pick a different username" }
+"message": "This userid is not available.
+Please pick a different userid" }

 ```